Iron Supplements For Infants - Are They Necessary?

 Iron supplements for infants in these categories may be recommended by the baby's health care provider at some stage.

-In the past, some health care professionals have routinely prescribed iron supplements for infants who are breastfed - and many parents have been led to believe that this is necessary.
+In the past, some health care professionals have routinely prescribed iron supplements for infants who are breastfed.
+And the American Academy of Pediatrics recommends that all breastfed babies be supplemented with iron from 4 months of age.

-But recent studies show that iron supplements are simply not required for breastfed babies, unless signs of anaemia are present.
-Worryingly, there is also evidence that iron supplements for infants who are breastfed can be harmful, causing
+Worryingly, there is also evidence that iron supplements for infants who are breastfed may be harmful, causing

-The level of iron in breastmilk is perfect for your baby and is "bioavailable"...
+The level of iron in breastmilk is small, but is very “bioavailable”…

 Breastmilk also contains high levels of lactose and vitamin C, which help with the efficient absorption of iron.